IshadP/Vault/content/1-Product Design/Omnify Assesment - Ishad Pande.md

 ---
 ## Flow vs Headspace & Calm
 HeadSpace and Calm are two of the biggest competitor to this app due to fact that they hold majority of market share.
+1. **Flow vs HeadSpace**
+	-> Headspace can feel like a significant time commitment, often leading to choice paralysis.
+Flow bypasses this by offering instant, mood-based recommendations that require no long-term course enrollment
+2. Flow vs Calm
+	->

 ## Wireframes